Forward Prediction for Physical Reasoning: Experiments

-{ \bf Does better forward-prediction imply better physical reasoning?} Figure~\ref{fig:expt:rollout_acc} (left) measures the forward-prediction accuracy (FPA) of our forward-prediction models after $\tau'$ seconds of rolling out the models.
-We observe that FPA generally decreases with roll-out time although, interestingly, \modeldec{} recovers over time.
-While all models obtain a fairly high FPA, models that utilize object-based representations (\modelstn{}, \modelin{}, and \modeltx{}) clearly outperform their purely pixel-based counterparts.
+\paragraph{Does better forward-prediction imply better PHYRE physical reasoning?} Figure~\ref{fig:expt:rollout_acc} (left) measures the forward-prediction accuracy (FPA) of our forward-prediction models after $\tau'$ seconds of rolling out the models.
+We observe that FPA generally decreases with roll-out time although, interestingly, \modeldec{} recovers over time ({\em c.f.}\ Appendix~\ref{sec:rollout_xtemp}).
+While all models obtain a fairly high FPA, models that utilize object-centric representations (\modelin{}, \modeltx{}, and \modelstn{}) clearly outperform their pixel-based counterparts.
 This is intriguing because, in prior experiments, \modeldec{} models performed best on PHYRE in terms of AUCCESS.
-To investigate this relation in more detail, Figure~\ref{fig:expt:rollout_acc} (right) shows FPA averaged over 10 seconds as a function of the maximum AUCCESS over that time.
-The results confirm that more pixel-accurate forward-predictions do \emph{not} necessarily lead to increased performance on the downstream physical-reasoning tasks in PHYRE.
+To investigate this in more detail, Figure~\ref{fig:expt:rollout_acc} (right) shows FPA averaged over 10 seconds as a function of the maximum AUCCESS over that time.
+The results confirm that more pixel-accurate forward predictions do \emph{not} necessarily increase performance on PHYRE's physical-reasoning tasks.